Aliyu-G-Ahmad/Aliyu-Garba-Ahmad/README.md

-- 👋 Hi, I’m @Aleeyurbt
+- 👋 Hi, I’m @Aliyu-Garba-Ahmad
+- A tech enthusiast
-- 👀 I’m interested in JavaScript,Html
+- 👀 I’m interested in FrontEnd Drvelopment
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Html, Css and Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me aliyugahmad015@gmail.com